 - High counts: 130 in the Lake McConaughy, Keith Co area 22 Jun 2002 and 118 at Crescent Lake NWR, Garden Co 26 Jul 1995.

-There are two reports on CBCs, without documentation, and likely mis-identifications.
-There are no other Dec or winter records, although two were reported in South Dakota at the Gavin’s Point Dam area 12 Feb 2011.
+There are two CBC reports without documentation, likely mis-identifications.
+There is only one documented Dec or winter record, although two were reported in South Dakota at the Gavin’s Point Dam area 12 Feb 2011.

 - High counts: 89 in southwest Kimball Co 2 Sep 1999, 50 in Dawes Co 8 Aug 2006, 50 in East Ash Creek Canyon, Dawes Co 5 Sep 2015, and 50 at Crescent Lake NWR 15 Aug 2015.

 CBC: Christmas Bird Count

 Photograph (top) of a Lark Sparrow at LaPlatte Bottoms, Sarpy Co 4 Jun 2007 by Phil Swanson.

 Bruner, L., R.H.
 Wolcott, and M.H.
 Swenk.
 1904.
 A preliminary review of the birds of Nebraska, with synopses.
 Klopp and Bartlett, Omaha, Nebraska, USA.

 Jorgensen, J.G.
 2012.
 Birds of the Rainwater Basin, Nebraska.
 Nebraska Game and Parks Commission, Lincoln, Nebraska, USA.